AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-7-frontiers.md

 standard assumption $\mathsf{coNP}\not\subseteq\mathsf{NP}$, the [range-approximation theorem](https://arxiv.org/abs/2007.06093) classifies it as strictly harder than NP-complete problems.
-An efficient construction of an interval universal approximator would solve this range problem, so the hardness transfers to constructing such networks in general.
+An efficient construction of an interval universal approximator would also solve this range problem, so the hardness transfers to constructing such networks in general.

 Universal approximation therefore leaves an algorithmic question:

 **How do we reliably find compact, accurate networks that IBP can certify?**

-Certified training provides a practical search strategy.
+Certified training provides a practical search strategy for these weights.
 It chooses an architecture, adjusts its weights using a tractable relaxation of the worst-case loss, and tries to reach a network that IBP can certify.
 A more precise relaxation seems like a better guide because its loss lies closer to the exact worst-case loss.
 Frontier 2 asks whether that additional precision actually helps the optimizer find better weights.